msadowski/awesome-weekly-robotics/README.md

  * [slam_toolbox](https://github.com/SteveMacenski/slam_toolbox) - A ROS package for 2D lifelong mapping and localization in potentially massive maps.
 Licence: LGPL v2.1.
  * [Kimera](https://github.com/MIT-SPARK/Kimera) - C++ library for real-time metric-semantic simultaneous localization and mapping.
 Licence: BSD.
  * [LaMA](https://github.com/iris-ua/iris_lama) - A  lightweight Localization and Mapping library.
 Should run on Rasberry Pi 3B+.
 Licence: BSD-3 Clause.
+ * [RTAB-Map](https://introlab.github.io/rtabmap/) - RTAB-Map (Real-Time Appearance-Based Mapping) is a RGB-D, Stereo and Lidar Graph-Based SLAM approach based on an incremental appearance-based loop closure detector.
+Licence depends on the build type and usage, please see website for more details.

 ## Simulators
  * [v-rep](http://www.coppeliarobotics.com/) - A robot simulator with integrated development environment.
 Based on a distributed control architecture: each object/model can be individually controlled via an embedded script, a plugin, a ROS or BlueZero node, a remote API client, or a custom solution.
 It comes in free educational or paid commercial versions.